yanivnahoum/spring-boot-examples/structured-logging/README.md

 and [LogContext](src/main/java/com/att/training/springboot/examples/log/LogContext.java) to encapsulate all MDC related actions.

-Structured arguments per message are demonstrated by 2 alternatives:
+Structured arguments per message are demonstrated by 3 alternatives:

-1. Using StructuredArguments as message arguments
+1. Using Logstash's StructuredArguments as message arguments
-2. Using Markers
+2. Using Slf4j's Markers
+3. Using Slf4j's KeyValue Pairs

 Run the app via and send one of the following requests: